-The exact date at which the monastery was founded is unknown.
+The exact date on which the monastery was founded is unknown.
 However, it is believed to have opened its doors between 1351 and 1371 AD.

 Tranquil gardens encompass the monastery.
 Inside, you can view a collection of relics and manuscripts from both the Ottoman and Byzantine eras.
 This includes religious icons of historic importance, codecs and Turkish firmans, and imperial golden seals.

 The views from the monastery are second to none.
 You can enjoy excellent panoramas over the city from up here.
 On a clear day, you can see all the way out to Mount Olympus in the distance.

 A relative concentration of Greece´s UNESCO-protected sites can be found in Ano Poli.
 The walls that encompass this old area, and separate it from modern Thessaloniki, are UNESCO protected too.
 If you want to follow a specific route while you explore the neighbourhood, you can consider treading along the old city walls.